 Oral arguments are scheduled periodically throughout the year.
 The schedule of Oral Arguments before the court is generally published one month in advance and is available here and at the clerk's office.
-Oral arguments are broadcast live on the judicial branch website.
+Oral arguments are streamed live over the internet on the judicial branch website.
 Audio and video recording of past arguments are available on the website.

 In addition to its judicial duties, the Supreme Court is responsible for the discipline of judges and lawyers.
-It has created an independent Judicial Conduct Committee and an independent Attorney Discipline System.
+It has created an independent Judicial Conduct Committee to investigate complaints against judges of ethical misconduct, and an independent Attorney Discipline System, to consider and review complaints of ethical misconduct against lawyers.
 The Supreme Court also has extensive, non-judicial responsibilities for administration of the court system, including personnel and finance.
 It is assisted in that effort by the Administrative Office of the Courts.

-The "Administrative Council," which consists of the administrative judges of the Superior, District and Probate courts and the Family Division, and the director of the Administrative Office of the Courts, was established by the Supreme Court to facilitate communication within the judicial branch and to enhance the efficient administration of the judicial branch.
+The "Administrative Council," which consists of the administrative judge of the Superior Court, the administrative judge and deputy administrative judge of the Circuit Court, and the director of the Administrative Office of the Courts, was established by the Supreme Court to facilitate communication within the judicial branch and to enhance the efficient administration of the judicial branch.
 The council meets regularly to discuss administrative and policy issues involving the Judicial Branch.
 A justice of the Supreme Court serves as a liaison between the Administrative Council and the court.

 Office of General Counsel